 Hint: If you don’t have a volunteer beforehand, ask somebody on the spot.
 (They’ll love it!)

 7. End on time.
 (Or try very hard to.)
 Try like crazy to end on time.
 Nobody wants to feel like they are in tour jail.
 Tours on paper always seem too short and on the ground are always too long.
 Two hours is the absolute maximum.
 An hour to an hour and a half is better.

 8. Limit your number of speakers.
 It’s hard to talk for just five minutes, so when you have multiple guides talking about different subject areas, it’s easy to lose track of time.
 Avoid it if you can, but, if you do have several different guides with you, designate one as the lead guide and the others as experts in a specific area.

 9. Send a follow-up email.
-Follow up with an email -- it can be as simple as a “thank you” note.
-If you can follow the tour with another contact, by email or otherwise, that’s another step towards a better link with your organization.
+Follow up with an email―it can be as simple as a “thank you” note.
+If you can follow the tour with another contact, by email or otherwise, that’s another step towards creating a better link between the tour taker and your organization.

 10. Avoid these traps:

 - “12 (or 20…) people on the tour is the max.”
 Rather, let the space and tour guide set the scene.

 - “You MUST plan everything out ahead of time.”
 In fact, a little spontaneity is good.